-The main research and surveys conducted in FY2014 are shown in Table 11.
+The main research and surveys conducted in FY2015 are shown in Table 11.

-Table 11: Research and Survey Topics in Fiscal 2014
+Table 11: Research and Survey Topics in Fiscal 2015

-- 1. Review of the guideline for safety and health management method of off-routine work at chemical facilities - 2.
-Making and distribution risk assessment manual of occupational health (prevention measures against heat stroke) - 3.
-Collection of good examples how the communication to be in order to create safe workplaces
+- 1. Review of the guideline for safety and health management method of off-routine work at automatic production system - 2.
+Research and survey on safe and health measures at social welfare facilities

-8. International Cooperation
+8. International Services